Usheninte/htmlpoems/README.md

 ## why i smoke

 > to choke
-the pain with me ...
+the pain within me ...
 > to stroke
 the heart of my humanity